Project-Bradnails/Bradnails/README.md

 ## Info
 ### **It's not our fault if you do stupid shit.
 Be careful.
 If you gatekeep Bradnails, you are wasting our efforts.
 This is for everyone.**
-This is mainly made for Windows 10 and above machines.
-Stuff like a Chromebook we can't guarantee.
-Just so you know, we can't add everything.
-Not everything runs on a school computer.
+Made for Windows 10 school laptops

 ## Links